OsamaNabih/Digital-Communication-Project/README.md

 * Number of bits per symbol = 1
 * Input signal power = 1
 * Symbol period = 1s

 Simulation time = 1000s

-All scatter plot photos are taken at the last simulation run (i.e with db = 10, the highest)
+All scatter plots are taken at the last simulation run. (i.e with db = 10, the highest)

+All scatter plots are scaled according to their respective data.
+(The axes ranges may differ)

 ## 1. BPSK Modulation
 ### Description